cmungall/shoge/README.md

 ## Details

-Shoge is a tool for generating ontologies based on simple grammatical rules.
+Shoge is a tool for generating ontologies and anatomical maps based on simple grammatical rules.
 The principle can be loosely explained in terms of serial homology - the repetition of core structures of patterns, sometimes with variation, within an organism.

 For example, the developmental program for creating a vertebral element is repeated multiple times along a vertebral column in an